Table of Contents

 Mapillary Vistas is complementary to COCO in terms of dataset focus and can be readily used for studying various recognition tasks in a visually distinct domain from COCO.
 COCO focuses on recognition in natural scenes, while Mapillary focuses on recognition of street-view scenes.
 We encourage teams to participate in challenges across both datasets to better understand the current landscape of datasets and methods.

 Challenge tasks: COCO helped popularize instance segmentation and this year both COCO and Mapillary feature this task, where the goal is to simultaneously detect and segment each object instance.
 As detection has matured over the years, COCO is no longer featuring the bounding-box detection task.
 While the leaderboard will remain open, the bounding-box detection task is not a workshop challenge; instead we encourage researchers to focus on the more challenging and visually informative instance segmentation task.
 As in previous years, COCO features the popular person keypoint challenge track.
+In addition, this year COCO will feature a DensePose track for mapping all human pixels to a 3D surface of the human body.

 This year we are pleased to introduce the panoptic segmentation task with the goal of advancing the state of the art in scene segmentation.
 Panoptic segmentation addresses both stuff and thing classes, unifying the typically distinct semantic and instance segmentation tasks.
 The definition of panoptic is “including everything visible in one view”, in this context panoptic refers to a unified, global view of segmentation.
 The aim is to generate coherent scene segmentations that are rich and complete, an important step toward real-world vision systems.
 For more details about the panoptic task, including evaluation metrics, please see this paper.
 Both COCO and Mapillary will feature panoptic segmentation challenges.